-The certificate in Gender, Sexuality, Theology, and Ministry (GSTM) can be earned within the M.Div. (residential and hybrid), M.T.S., Th.D., and M.A. in Christian Practice degrees and enables students to make the study of gender, sexuality, theology, and ministry a core component of their theological education.
+The Certificate in Gender, Sexuality, Theology, and Ministry (GSTM) can be earned within the M.Div. (residential and hybrid), M.T.S., Th.D., and M.A. in Christian Practice degrees and enables students to make the study of gender, sexuality, theology, and ministry a core component of their theological education.
 It fosters a collaborative environment for teaching, research, service learning, and dialogue.

 Program Details